The Dross Woods, four-bloody-something in the

 “Broke out,” Connor said as he trailed into the woods after Simpson.
 Though Connor outranked the stocky but agile team leader, Simpson had at least a decade of field experience on him.
 Simpson’s torch lit up the uneven, knobby-rooted ground, and Connor used his to search the shrubbery next to the path.
 He wished he’d brought an extra coffee, because he was not awake enough for this.
 Hopefully, the pale colour of the creatures made them easier to spot.

 “Have you seen the thing they called stables?
 It’s nothing more than a rickety old shed.
 Even one-armed creatures would have had no problem breaking out, let alone these… Noren, I think the brothers called them.”

-“All I got was that we’re here to catch us some aliens.”
+“All I understood was that we’re here to catch us some aliens.”
 Simpson veered left, following the whimsical bend in the path, and looked back.
 “It was a late night.”

 “Don’t I know it.
 So, did they say how big these fellas are?”

-Somewhere far away a shout rang out: a high pitched screech that caused goose bumps.
+Somewhere a shout rang out: a high-pitched screech that caused goose bumps.

-“One down!” someone called through the comlink—team Bravo’s Forente or Briers, Connor guessed.
-“And there are at least two others here.”
+“One down!” someone called through the commlink—team Bravo’s Forente or Briers, Connor guessed.
+“There are at least two others here.”